JeffrinE/Code-Review-Writer/README.md

 # Project Description:
-## Github-ReadMe-Writer
+## Code-Review-Writer

-The Github-ReadMe-Writer project is an innovative tool designed to streamline the process of creating and editing README files for GitHub repositories.
+The Code-Review-Writer project is an innovative tool designed to streamline the process of creating and editing documentation for projects.
 By integrating with llms, it offers a seamless experience in generating high-quality content that adheres to best practices in documentation.

 ---
 # Features: